-Life Science 6A
+Life Science 6A Course: 963AY

 This advanced-level course covers the same science SOL as the regular life science course but moves at a faster pace to allow time for additional opportunities for enrichment.
-Throughout the year, students complete alternative assessments to demonstrate their understanding and application of the course content.
+Students complete alternative assessments to demonstrate their understanding and application of the course content.